Effect of increasing the ramification on pseudo-deformation rings: Comparison between and

 \section{Comparison between $\calR^{\MakeLowercase{{pd}}}_{\rhob_0}$ and $\calR^{\MakeLowercase{{def}}}_{\rhob_x}$}

-We are interested in determining when the universal pseudo-character $T^{\univ}$ comes from a representation defined over $\calR^{\pd}_{\rhob_0}$.
-In this section, we will explore this question.
+In this section, we will explore the question of determining when the universal pseudo-character $T^{\univ}$ comes from a representation defined over $\calR^{\pd}_{\rhob_0}$.
 We do this by first assuming the existence of such a representation to study its implications.
 Then, we will study if the necessary conditions found this way are sufficient for the existence of such a representation and its consequences on the relationship between $\calR^{\pd}_{\rhob_0}$ and $\calR^{\defo}_{\rhob_x}$.
 Note that, from Remark~\ref{redrem}, we already know that $T^{\univ}$ comes from a representation if either $H^1(G,\chi)$ or $H^1(G,\chi^{-1})$ is $0$.
 Hence, for the rest of the article, we are going to assume that both $H^1(G,\chi)$ and $H^1(G,\chi^{-1})$ are non-zero.
 Note that, when $G= G_{\QQ,Np}$ and $\rhob_0$ is odd, this assumption is satisfied by Lemma~\ref{cohomlem}.
 In the last subsection, we state the implications of the main results found in the general scenario for the case $G=G_{\QQ,Np}$.